wp-plugins/spam-master/readme.txt

 * Uses real time scan from thousands of known spamming sources (effectively blocks those nasty hotmail, live, msn and outlook registrations)
 * Includes Statistical information to keep your life easy
 * Spam Master Learning makes your Wordpress an Anti-Spam enforcer by collecting data for analysis
-* Spam Master enables you to customise the block message
+* Spam Master allows you to customise the frontend blocked registration message
 * Spam Master allows you to edit and maintain your own protection list.
 You can add your own protection entries / keys (domains, Ip's, words or emails)
+* Spam Master allows you to view a week of blocked registrations (date and email) and export the data as csv file.
+Data gets auto-deleted after 7 days to keep your database light
 * IMPORTANT: Free Version only protects you from hotmail, msn, live and outlook spam
 * IMPORTANT: Full Version requires paid RBL license to work and protects you from thousands of spam sources